pusher/docs/docs/channels/miscellaneous/sso.md

 ### Step 1: Create an application on Okta

-As an Okta adminstrator, create a new Application for Pusher with the following parameters:
+As an Okta administrator, create a new Application for Pusher with the following parameters:

 1. Sign-in method: **OIDC - OpenID Connect**
 1. Application type: **Web Application**